sethuiyer/vedanta-open-course/README.md

 6. [Thou Art That](https://youtube.com/watch?v=NIRPLg-omzo) (1:24:09)

 ## **Weekly Assignments and Sadhana:**

+**Sadhana: 21 Days Yoga Challenge (Integrated):**
+- Participants are required to join the follow [this](https://youtube.com/playlist?list=PL_zQ5xq2u4RxGvjw4xjYYaf-qs7Yb2Okt) for the daily yoga practices.
+- Please repeat the practice one time per day throughout the duration of the course.
+- Please suit yourself with a comfortable meditation or Pranayama practice of your choice.
+- A day every week should be designated for intermittent fasting until 4 PM to improve the mental clarity.
+- Participants must wake up before sunrise throughout the duration of the course.

 ### **Week 1-4:**
 - **Assignment:** Summarize your learnings and share that on Github.
 - **Sadhana:** Daily Yoga Practice, mindfulness meditation, and breath awareness.